 Doctors in Illinois are not permitted to prescribe CBD oil, but they can recommend CBD oil to patients they have sufficient cause to believe will benefit from it.
 Illinois residents use CBD oil to treat various illnesses and symptoms of illnesses.
 Some of the conditions that patients may treat with CBD oil include:

 Note that the United States Food and Drug Administration (USFDA) has not approved cannabis for medical use.
-Hence, doctors are also not permitted to prescribe hemp or marijuana CBD products to their patients.
+Hence, doctors are not permitted to prescribe hemp or marijuana CBD products to their patients.
 However, the exception is the drug called Epidolex, a pure CBD, approved by the USFDA for use by children suffering from seizures related to tuberculosis, sclerosis complex, Gastaut Syndrome, and Dravet Syndrome.

 An applicant for an industrial hemp cultivation license must submit a signed, complete, accurate, and legible application form provided by the state DOA.
 The applicant is required to provide the following: